WinForm interfaces are used when creating stand-alone

 5) We recommend setting the parent

-Form's versions as these properties as ProEssentials
+Form's versions of back color, font, etc properties as ProEssentials

 will use the parent form's settings to help facilitate